ossdhaval/mysite/source/while-coding/notes-monorepo.md

 - enable checks (like signed commit, convensional commit and other branch protection)
 - give write permissions to the team members who will need it to push branches for PR move

-Move each repo as subfolder of monorepo
+Move each repo as [submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) of monorepo
 - transfer issues manually and relabel them with appropriate `comp-` label
 - moving PRs
   - don't move closed PRs.
 They say in the old repo which will be archived.
 And commits have been already merged so commits will move.